bagder/docs/URL-interop.md

 ends the URL.

 TWUS: allows spaces in URLs and will instead URL-encode it to %20 when sent in a request.
-A TWUS URL thus needs other magic to know where a URL ends.
+A TWUS URL thus needs to end on another character or have another method to know the end.

 Real world: Spaces are occasionally seen in URLs in the wild, and when used in redirects, browsers are known to URL-encode them in the next outgoing request.